CANopenNode/CANopenSocket/README.md

     $ git submodule init
     $ git submodule update

+If you already have the project and just want to update, use:

+    cd CANopenSocket
+    git pull # or: git fetch; inspect the changes (gitk); git merge git submodule update

 (If you want to work on submodule CANopenNode, you can `cd CANopenNode`, and apply git commands directly on it.
 Initially is in head detached state, so you have to `git checkout master` first.
 Then you can control submodule